Professor Edward Tobias

-Prof Tobias is enormously grateful to all of his colleagues in the university and in the NHS for all of their invaluable assistance.
+He is enormously grateful to all of his colleagues in the university and in the NHS, for all of their invaluable assistance and support.

 Prof Tobias is one of the work-strand leaders (and was one of the co-applicants) for the Glasgow Molecular Pathology Node (which received £3.4 million grant funding from the MRC and EPSRC in 2015).
-He is also the Chief Investigator of the ethically-approved and UK CRN-listed Genetic Investigation of Rare Disorders (exomic and whole genome sequencing) study, with funding from the Wellcome Trust for exomic sequencing and which recently benefitted from further substantial funding and an extension until 2022, permitting WGS analysis on cutting-edge HiSeq X machines.
+He is also the Chief Investigator of the ethically-approved and UK CRN-listed Genetic Investigation of Rare Disorders (exomic and whole genome sequencing) study, with funding from the Wellcome Trust for exomic sequencing and which recently benefited from further substantial funding and an extension until 2022, permitting WGS analysis on cutting-edge HiSeq X machines.
 He is a co-investigator of the Scottish Genomes Partnership whole genome sequencing project which has been awarded a total of £6 million grant funding by the MRC and Scottish Executive Health Department.
-Through this work, and as a member of a European COST-Action working group, he aims to maximise the clinical and research benefits of next generation sequencing.
+Through this work, he aims to maximise the clinical and research benefits of next generation sequencing.

 Grants and Awards listed are those received whilst working with the University of Glasgow.